blckbx/lnd-hybrid-mode/README.md

   - configuring port in `lnd.conf`
 - Specific Adjustments for Umbrel Users
   - Check for Tor settings
-- Anything to add for cert / SSL settings (?)

 ## **Caution: Clearnet!** ##